Lesson Plan of Critical Thinking

 · Ask the students to underline the sentence that should be removed from each paragraph.

 1. Scientists are learning a great deal about the aging process.
 This knowledge will allow doctors to help their patients live longer and better lives.
 They will be able to defeat diseases associated with aging and perhaps even delay the onset of old age.
-Many doctors would agree that some medicines are much too expensive.

 Activity 3 (Grade VI, VII)